BuoyantIO/strest-grpc/README.md

 * Update and submit a PR with a changelog for the release in [CHANGES.md](CHANGES.md).
 * Merge the changelog PR.
-* Build the client and server binaries as described in the [Building](#building) section above.
+* Build the strest-grpc archives as described in the [Building](#building) section above.
 * Use Github to [create a new release](https://github.com/BuoyantIO/strest-grpc/releases/new).
-* Add the binaries that you built as attachments to the release.
+* Add the archives that you built as attachments to the release.
 * The docker image is built automatically once the release is created.